-Examines energy policy and the problem of sustainability through a variety of disciplinary and topical perspectives: historical, political, behavioral, techno-economic, and legal.
+This course examines energy policy and the problem of sustainability through a variety of disciplinary and topical perspectives: historical, political, behavioral, techno-economic and legal.
 A critical approach is applied to arguments about energy policy processes, systems, and desired outcomes, with special emphasis on the role of renewable and sustainable energy in the changing global energy system.
-This course prepares students to deal with real-life energy problems by examining and critiquing common and often unexamined beliefs about energy policy, and sharpening analytical, argumentative, and writing skills for the policy world.

-Develops a method for creating new renewable and sustainable energy products, markets, and services, including opportunities and challenges with renewable electricity and energy efficiency.
-Topics include assessing energy markets, opportunity identification and development, economic analysis, policy impacts, and feasibility analysis of sustainable and renewable energy business models.
+Addresses the business of renewable energy, including opportunities and challenges with renewable electricity, renewable transportation fuels, and energy efficiency.
+Topics include energy markets, opportunity identification, life cycle analysis, economic analysis, policy impacts, and project financing of sustainable renewable energy business models.